 Over the years, I realised that the approach I take is far more important than the technology I use.
 I am always keen to challenge myself and approach problems in a pragmatic way.
+Get it working and keep iterating till is perfect.

 The adoption of proven good practises is far more relevant that the programming language I use.
 This is reason behind trying to use the right tool for the job, favouring Open Source solutions.